 M503 Medieval Italian Literature and Culture (3 cr.)
 Class may be taught as a survey course or may focus on any author, period, genre, or cultural theme from the "Scoula Siciliana" to Petrarch.

 M504 Renaissance Italian Literature and Culture (3 cr.)
 Class may be taught as a survey course or may focus on any author, period, genre, or cultural theme from Petrarch to the late 1500s.

 M505 Modern Italian Literature and Culture (3 cr.)
 Class may be taught as a survey course or may focus on any author, period, genre, or cultural theme from the Enlightenment to Modernism.

 M511 History of the Italian Language (3 cr.)

 M513 Italian Renaissance Epic (3 cr.)
 Survey or specific course on the Italian epic tradition from Pulci to Tasso.

 M550 Seminar in Italian Poetry (3 cr.)
 Class may focus on any aspect of Italian lyric tradition from the origins to present.

 M553 The Italian Novel (3 cr.)
 Survey course on the major Italian novelists from 1600s to present time.
 Class may also function as a seminar focusing on specific issues of the novelistic genre in Italy.

 M554 Modern Italian Theatre (3 cr.)
 Class may be taught as a survey course on Italian theatre from Goldoni to present time, or may focus on specific authors or periods of modernity.

 M564 Twentieth Century Poetry (3 cr.)
 Major developments in contemporary Italian poetry.

 M565 Readings in the Italian Cinema (3 cr.)
 Analysis of specific movements, topics, or directions in Italian cinema.
 Attendance of film series for M390 required.
 Subject may vary with each listing and is identified in the Schedule of Classes.
 May be repeated once for credit.

+M572 Italian Teaching Practicum (1 cr.)
+New instructors of Italian develop, practice, and evaluate the effectiveness of pedagogical approaches and materials.
+They create and discuss a variety of assessments for language skills and cultural knowledge.
+May be repeated once for credit.

-M573 Problems and Methods of Italian Language Teaching (1 cr.)
+M573 Methods of Italian Language Teaching (3 cr.)
 Focuses on a broad variety of pedagogical and didactic aspects of Italian language instruction.

 M603 Seminar in Medieval Italian Literature (3 cr.)
 Intensive study of one writer, work, theme, or genre in the medieval period.
 May be repeated for credit with consent of the graduate advisor.

 M604 Seminar in Renaissance Italian Literature (3 cr.)
 Intensive study of one writer, work, theme, or genre of the Renaissance.
 May be repeated for credit with consent of the graduate advisor.

 M605 Seminar in Modern Italian Literature (3 cr.)
 Intensive study of one writer, work, theme, or genre in the modern era.
 May be repeated for credit with consent of the graduate advisor.

+M625 The Concept of Justice in Italian Literature (3 cr.)
+Focuses on major authors in Italian literature, their concept of justice, and its relation to aesthetic development.

 M815 Individual Readings in Italian Literature (1-6 cr.)

 M825 Seminar in Italian Literature and Culture (3 cr.)
 Course content varies; may include literary theme, major author, literary movement, cinema, or cultural topic.
 Offered regularly.
 May be repeated for credit with permission of the graduate advisor.

 M875 Research in Italian Literature (1-12 cr.)

-Courses for Graduate Reading Knowledge F491 Elementary French for Graduate Students (3 cr., no grad. cr.)
+Courses for Graduate Reading Knowledge F491 Elementary French for Graduate Students (3 cr.; no grad. cr.)
 F492 Readings in French for Graduate Students (3 cr.; no grad. cr.)
 M491 Elementary Italian for Graduate Students (3 cr.; no grad. cr.)
 M492 Readings in Italian for Graduate Students (3 cr.; no grad. cr.)